 How does the EAGLE3 workaround’s quality compare to Google’s native MTP implementation?

 EAGLE3 is a community-trained 277MB draft head, and the training process introduces its own quality tradeoffs absent from Google’s first-party MTP implementation — the draft head approximates the target model’s distribution but is not jointly trained with Gemma 4, so acceptance rates and output distribution can diverge from what integrated MTP would produce.
-Google’s native MTP heads are co-trained with the base model weights, which is why the 1.8x speedup (derived from DeepSeek V3 data) can be achieved with zero quality loss — a guarantee the EAGLE3 workaround cannot replicate.
+Google’s official MTP drafters, released May 5, 2026, are co-trained with the base model weights and carry a published quality-equivalence guarantee that EAGLE3 cannot replicate.
+For llama.cpp users, EAGLE3 remains the only available path; for vLLM and SGLang users, the official drafters are preferable.

 What does it actually cost a team to switch from llama.cpp to LiteRT-LM mid-project?